NIH-NCPI/fhir-101/README.md

 ## What is this Guide?
-The FHIR 101 guide is an online Jupyter Notebook deployed with [Binder](http://mybinder.org/).
+The FHIR 101 guide is an online Jupyter Notebook deployed with [Google Colaboratory](https://colab.research.google.com/notebooks/intro.ipynb).
 That means its publically hosted and you can play with it in your browser.

 The primary purpose of the notebook is to quickly educate you on what FHIR is